w3c/Guide/other/elected-body-communication-guidelines.md

 This document provides guidance for members of the W3C elected bodies: the Advisory Board (AB) and Technical Architecture Group (TAG).

-## W3C elected bodies
+## W3C elected bodies {#intro}

 The [AB](/policies/process/#AB) and the [TAG](/policies/process/#TAG) are defined in the W3C Process, as are the [rules of participation](/policies/process/#AB-TAG-participation) for both groups.

-## W3C values and behaviours
+## W3C values and behaviours {#values}

 Like all W3C participants, members of elected bodies are required to follow the [W3C Code of Conduct](/policies/code-of-conduct/).
 As leaders, members of elected bodies should also consider the ways in which they can demonstrate the Code of Conduct's [expected behavior](/policies/code-of-conduct/#expected-behavior), and proactively respond to instances of [unacceptable behavior](/policies/code-of-conduct/#unacceptablebehavior).

-## Communication guidelines
+## Communication guidelines {#guidelines}

-As the W3C process says:

-> Advisory Board and TAG participants have a special role within W3C.
-They are elected by the membership and [appointed by the Team](/policies/process/#TAG-appointments) with the expectation that they will use their best judgement to find the best solutions for the web, not just for any network, technology, vendor, or user.
+{% include quote.html content="Advisory Board and TAG participants have a special role within W3C.
+They are elected by the membership and [appointed by the Team](/policies/process/#TAG-appointments) with the expectation that they will use their best judgement to find the best solutions for the web, not just for any network, technology, vendor, or user."  footer=" W3C process " %}

 As leaders within the W3C community, the opinions of members of elected bodies carry particular weight, whether they are expressed within our community or elsewhere.